-If you’re looking to upgrade your mooncakes to the next level, this chocolate hazelnut flavored Chocolate Mooncakes Recipe may be your answer.
-Made with just 3 ingredients, chocolate hazelnut spread (Nutella or Nutiva), coconut flour, and filling of choice, these delicious chocolate mooncakes take less than 30 minutes to make and bake!
+If you're looking to upgrade your mooncakes to the next level, this Nutella Chocolate Mooncakes Recipe may be your answer.
+Made with just 2 ingredients, chocolate hazelnut spread (Nutella or Nutiva), coconut flour, these delicious chocolate mooncakes take less than 20 minutes to make and bake!

 I love just about anything that tastes like chocolate & hazelnut so I was really excited to try developing a recipe around these two flavors.
 The crust of these mooncakes simply requires chocolate hazelnut spread (Nutella or Nutiva) and coconut flour, then just a little kneading and molding for you to get your fingers on these amazing little treats.

 **I've linked some of these ingredients to amazon.com to give you an idea of what they are, but you should also be able to find them in your local grocery store (usually, the natural & organic food section).
 They are also affiliate links, which means that I earn a commission as an Amazon Associate if you decide to purchase the items.
 The price will be the same for you, link or no link 🙂

 - Chocolate Hazelnut Spread– You can use whatever chocolate hazelnut spread you have on hand.
 I've used both Nutella and Nutiva which produced the same delicious results and similar texture.

 - Coconut flour – Coconut flour does not substitute well, and I can’t recommend swapping coconut flour with other ingredients in this recipe.

 - I used Nutella for this mooncake filling, but you can also use the vegan-friendly chocolate hazelnut spread (like the Nutiva brand) to keep this recipe vegan